 One of the fantastic things about veganism is that it’s not only good for your health – it’s also good for the planet.

 Research indicates that a plant-based diet has a much smaller environmental footprint than a non-vegan diet.(8) This is because growing plants requires less land and uses less water than meat and dairy farming.
 It also produces a lower amount of greenhouse gas emissions and other forms of pollution.

 Plus, adopting a plant-based diet means that you’re not contributing to the suffering and exploitation of animals.

 What foods should I eat on a plant-based diet?

 When we consider the benefits of veganism, it’s important to note that the type of plant-based food you eat matters.
 After all, tucking into processed vegan sausages and chips every day counts as a plant-based diet – but it won’t do your health much good!

-Instead, try to aim for a plant-based diet that emphasizes whole foods rather than processed products.
+Instead, try to aim for a plant-based diet that emphasises whole foods rather than processed products.
 That includes vegetables, fruit, grains, legumes, beans, nuts and seeds.
 This is the most effective way to ensure that you get all the nutrients you need and enjoy the health benefits discussed above.